niteeshy/ar-one-sans/README.md

 | Augmented Reality Retinal Resolution | ARRR | 10 to 60 | 10 | Optimises the letter shapes and design to aid legibility based on the retinal resolution (PPD, pixel per degree) of devices. |
 | Weight | wght | 400 to 700 | 400 | Regular to Bold |

-### Augmented Reality Retinal Resolution Axis
+**Augmented Reality Retinal Resolution Axis [ARRR]**

-**Description:** Resolution-specific enhancements in AR/VR typefaces optimize text without changing the width of the letters, maintaining consistent spacing and kerning, and preserving layout and line breaks.
+Resolution-specific enhancements optimize text without changing the width of the letters, maintaining consistent spacing and kerning, and preserving layout and line breaks.
 This ensures a consistent design and layout across different resolutions, making designs accessible and easy to read, regardless of the headset's resolution.

+Retinal Resolution (pixel density) = the number of pixels in a horizontal display line divided by the horizontal field of view provided by the lens.

 Some of the adjustments in `ARRR` include: